Abarnasuresh/Javascriptgrammer/Evaluation.md

 ## 3.How would you reverse a string in JavaScript?
 ### Algorithm
 * Create a function reversestring(str)
-* Use the split method to return a new array split("")
+* Use the split method to return a new array split(" ")
 * Use the reverse method to reverse the new created array reverse()
-* Use the join method to join all elements of the array into a string join("")
+* Use the join method to join all elements of the array into a string join(" ")
 * Return the reversed string.
 ### Psuedocode
 ### Code